 Look into company reputations and coverage options

-Check what customers say on review sites and forums to get the real story about each company's service.
+Check what customers say on review sites and forums to find out about each company's service.
 Look into coverage options to make sure you're protected for what matters most to your business.

 - 4